Dog-friendly Guide to Moab

 Water and ice, extreme temperatures, and underground salt movement are responsible for the sculptured rock scenery of Arches National Park.
 There are over 2,000 catalogued arches in the park with the count fluctuating due to new formation or erosion.
 In order to count as an arch, the arch must have a minimum of a 3-foot opening.

 Ensure you have music downloaded before entering the park because you’ll have no service throughout your drive and don’t enter on an empty tank of gas.
-We mention this because Doodle Dad wasn’t paying attention and started on scenic drive with only 50 miles in the tank. 😳
+We mention this because Doodle Dad wasn’t paying attention and started our scenic drive with only 50 miles in the tank. 😳

 Canyonlands National Park is located past Dead Horse State Park and is a bit more spread out than Arches with less unique viewpoints along the scenic drive.